davidasx-old/Davidasx/README.md

-# Welcome to my GitHub Homepage!
+# Welcome to my Homepage!
 I am DavidX, a university student.

 I was once engaged in C++ contest programming, but got really weak and quit. 👨‍💻